-The City plans to develop a Micro Home Village to provide temporary housing to assist the city's homeless population with HOME-American Rescue Plan (HOME-ARP).
-The development will include multi-phases to assist the unsheltered individuals and families with a place to go temporarily until permanent housing is achieved.
-Phase 1 will consist of 80 non-congregated housing units, a community center with a kitchen, offices, showers, and a 20-bed emergency shelter along with storage space, animal kennels, on-site security and more.
-Construction is expected to begin this summer.
+The City plans to develop a Micro Home Village to provide temporary housing to assist the city's homeless population with HOME-American Rescue Plan (HOME-ARP) had to be revised due to federal guidelines.
+The development will be completed in multi-phases to assist the unsheltered individuals and families with a place to go temporarily until permanent housing is achieved.
+Phase 1 will consist of non-congregated housing units, a community center with a kitchen, offices, showers, and an emergency shelter along with storage space, animal kennels, on-site security and more.
+Construction will start mid-2025.
 The City will have a qualified organization to manage the facility once it is complete.
-Below is a picture of the design.